We often get overwhelmed with our daily lives that we end up losing focus. Without focus, motivation is practically non-existent.

 - Many people force themselves to listen to classical music when they’re working because they think it’s some sort of magical productivity booster.

 - But, if you don’t like what you’re listening to, you’ll just end up killing your motivation even more.
 If you don’t like classical music, don’t force yourself.
-Just listen to something you do like.
+Just listen to something you do like but isn’t distracting.

 10. Wear the right clothes